-The nature of the protest changes day-by-day, hour by hour.
-During the evening, thousands of protesters occupy the streets; but the next morning this might be reduced to a few hundred hardcore members manning the barricades as their comrades troop off blurry-eyed to work or school after spending the night on the pavement.
+The nature of the protest changed day-by-day, hour by hour.
+During the evening, thousands of protesters might occupy the streets; but the next morning this might be reduced to a few hundred hardcore members manning the barricades as their comrades trooped off blurry-eyed to work or school after spending the night on the pavement.

-The Reason for the Strike
+The Reason for the Protest

-The protest started in response to the announcement by China’s National People’s Congress Standing Committee (NPCSC) on 31 August regarding the 2017 elections for the territory’ s top political post (The Chief Executive).
-The announcement can be summed up as: “For the first time you will be able to elect the Chief Executive through universal suffrage, BUT we will select the candidates for you beforehand via a selection committee.”
+The protest started in response to the announcement by China’s National People’s Congress Standing Committee (NPCSC) on 31 August 2014 regarding the 2017 elections for the territory’ s top political post (the Chief Executive).
+The announcement can be summed up as: “For the first time you will be able to elect the Chief Executive through universal suffrage, BUT we will select all the candidates for you beforehand via a selection committee.”

-This proposal is arguably in line with the Basic Law, the document that is the foundation of the One Country Two Systems policy and that is supposed to guarantee Hong Kong a certain amount of autonomy under Chinese sovereignty.
+That proposal was in line with the Basic Law, the document that is the foundation of the One Country Two Systems policy and which is supposed to guarantee Hong Kong a certain amount of autonomy under Chinese sovereignty.
 Article 45 of the Basic Law clearly states that there is a two-step process to the election of the Chief Executive, with one step being selection/election and the other being approval by the central government.
-However, many Hong Kong people, disenchanted withe the performance of all three Chief Executives since the handover in 1997, had been hoping for greater say into who runs the territory.
+However, many Hong Kong people, disenchanted with the performance of all three Chief Executives since the handover in 1997, had been hoping for greater say into who runs the territory.

 How the Protests Grew

 As part of the boycott, students protested outside the Central Government Complex in Admiralty district and demanded free, fair and open elections.
-A separate protest campaign—Occupy Central with Peace and Love (http://oclp.hk/)—was to begin on 1 October.
-This movement is led by Benny Tai, an Associate Professor of Law at the University of Hong Kong.
+A separate protest campaign—Occupy Central with Peace and Love (their website is now offline)—was to begin on 1 October.
+This movement was led by Benny Tai, an Associate Professor of Law at the University of Hong Kong.
 As the name suggests, this campaign was loosely based on the Occupy Wall Street movement.

 On Friday evening (26 September), the last scheduled day of the student boycott, a small group of protesters managed to push through the police cordon and past the gates outside the main government offices and…well…they just sat down around the flagpoles in the forecourt, where they were immediately ringed in by police.
 In keeping with the non-violent spirit of the protest, the student protesters did not attempt to vandalize or enter the government buildings.
 There was a lot of pushing and shoving, but the police, clad in their usual uniform—short-sleeved shirt, trousers and cap—and reflective vests, acted with restraint.
-During the evening two prominent student leaders were arrested at the protest site.
+During the evening, two prominent student leaders were arrested at the protest site.

 The next day police cleared the forecourt of protesters.
-In general, the police behaved reasonably, using minimal force to carry people away, but a few officers flashed their batons and some others rashly and unnecessarily used pepper spray on students.
+In general, the police behaved reasonably, using minimal force to carry people away, but a few officers struck out with their batons and some others rashly and unnecessarily used pepper spray on students.
 This heavy-handed treatment of non-violent student protesters was televised live and provoked a strong public reaction.
 Another issue was the police’s continued detention of student leader Joshua Wong.

 On Sunday morning, protesters started streaming towards the government office mainly to support the students and ensure they were not manhandled by the police.
 The main rallying cry was ‘protect the students‘ and not ‘occupy the streets‘.
 The police, now wearing helmets and with many officers clad in full riot gear, halted the protesters.
 I am not sure what they thought this would achieve.

-While police were struggling (and failing) in their attempt to clear the streets in Admiralty, protesters used social media to quickly mobilize.
-In a matter of minutes they were able to occupy main thoroughfares in Causeway Bay and Mongkok, opening up two new fronts for the police to try to control and sending a message of “Even if you keep us out of one place, we can easily pop up in another place.”
+While police were struggling in their attempt to clear the streets in Admiralty, protesters used social media to quickly mobilize.
+In a matter of minutes they were able to occupy main thoroughfares in Causeway Bay and Mong Kok, opening up two new fronts for the police to try to control and sending a message of “Even if you keep us out of one place, we can easily pop up in another place.”

 I have no idea if the student leaders had planned on this kind of occupation, but at the end of the day, protesters were in control of three sites.
 There was an attempt to establish a fourth site—in Tsim Sha Tsui—but that one fizzled out.

 The Admiralty Site

-A small army of student volunteers (as well as a number of volunteers from churches and Christian groups) help maintain the site, providing free food, water and other essential supplies.
-Volunteers walk through the site to collect waste and bring it to one of several recycling stations to separate it and even give talks on waste collection methods.
-They maintain first aid stations (whose staff include many medical students) and phone-recharging centers, assist people clambering over traffic barriers and help maintain an orderly flow of pedestrian traffic.
+A small army of student volunteers (as well as a number of volunteers from churches and Christian groups) helped maintain the site, providing free food, water and other essential supplies.
+Volunteers walked through the site to collect waste and bring it to one of several recycling stations for separation; they even gave talks on waste collection methods.
+Volunteers set up and manned first aid stations (whose staff included many medical students) and phone-recharging centers, assisted people clambering over traffic barriers and helped maintain an orderly flow of pedestrian traffic.
 I asked a few volunteers if they knew who was coordinating the efforts, and they all replied that no one was actually in charge; that different groups took it upon themselves to recognize a need and then work towards meeting that need.

 The Causeway Bay Site

-The Mongkok Site
+The Mong Kok Site

-Do Most Hong Kong People Support the Protests ?
+Did Most Hong Kong People Support the Protests ?

 There are also those opposed to democracy in general.
 These include:

 - Ardent nationalist groups such as Caring Hong Kong Power, Voice of Loving Hong Kong, and Hong Kong Youth Care.
-Despite being known for their use of Cultural-Revolution-style intimidatory tactics, these fringe groups do represent those with virulently nationalist sentiments in the territory. (badcanto.wordpress.com/2013/04/15/the-conspiracy-behind-suicidal-pro-china-organisations/ & (www.taipeitimes.com/News/editorials/archives/2013/09/09/2003571680);
+They are known for their use of Cultural-Revolution-style intimidation tactics (badcanto.wordpress.com/2013/04/15/the-conspiracy-behind-suicidal-pro-china-organisations/ & www.taipeitimes.com/News/editorials/archives/2013/09/09/2003571680);

-Since the handover in 1997, Hong Kong people have twice used massive protests to stave off unpopular political proposals.
-They forced the Hong Kong government into shelving the introduction of far-reaching anti-sedition laws (the Article 23 protests of 1993 en.wikipedia.org/wiki/Hong_Kong_Basic_Law_Article_23) and into indefinitely delaying the introduction of a mandatory propaganda-heavy Moral and National Education curriculum in the territory’s secondary schools (the student-led protests of 2012 en.wikipedia.org/wiki/Moral_and_national_education).
+Since the handover in 1997, Hong Kong people had twice used massive protests to stave off unpopular political proposals.
+They forced the Hong Kong government into shelving the introduction of far-reaching anti-sedition laws (the Article 23 protests of 1993 en.wikipedia.org/wiki/Hong_Kong_Basic_Law_Article_23) and into indefinitely delaying the introduction of a mandatory Moral and National Education curriculum in the territory’s secondary schools (the student-led protests of 2012 en.wikipedia.org/wiki/Moral_and_national_education).
 It was during this second campaign, that many of the student leaders of this current campaign gained experience.

 “[for the HK government to (for example):

 - hold independent public enquiries into allegations of: 1. use of excessive force by the police since September 27th during all the recent protests; 2. collusion between police and triads in recent days.

 - apologise for illegally detaining student leaders for over 48 hours;